 Don’t assume your local stores will be open or have power.
 Here is a photo my sister took at her local Walmart.
 Empty aisles.

-My sister put that in all caps so you can tell she really wishes she had one right now.
-You need a generator and the fuel to run it for back up power in a prolonged crisis situation.
+My sister put that in all caps so you can tell she really wishes she had one during her time without power.
+You need a portable generator and the fuel to run it for back up power in a prolonged crisis situation.

 9. Gas Can

-If you know there is potential to loose power, be prepared with 5 gallons of gas for emergency back up.
-The lines for oil and gas here in Texas are super long when there is a source at all.
+If you know there is potential to loose power, be prepared by filling your car gas tank and you may want to have 5 gallons of gas for emergency back up.
+The lines for oil and gas here in Texas were super long when there were open gas stations at all.

 10. BBQ Pit

-Outdoor BBQ pit that can cook in the event that your family can cook a hot meal on the grill.
+Gas stove, outdoor BBQ pit, or charcoal grills so that your family can cook a hot meal.
 A much warming and calming activity in my sister’s experience.
 It provides nourishment and warmth and lifts morale.
 You will also need charcoal, a few logs of dried wood, and charcoal lighter fluid.

 11. Hand towels, wet wipes, and cleaning wipes.